sozialhelden/wheelmap-frontend/README.md

 <a href="https://browserstack.com"><img src="public/images/Browserstack-logo.svg" width="200px"></a>

-For testing the apps, we use [BrowserStack](https://browserstack.com) - it can run test suites on variout browsers and live devices.
+For testing the apps, we use [BrowserStack](https://browserstack.com) - it can run test suites on various browsers and live devices.
 Currently, our testing happens mostly manually on [BrowserStack Live](https://www.browserstack.com/live), but pull requests will soon get automatic CI checks using [BrowserStack Automate](https://www.browserstack.com/automate) and [BrowserStack App Automate](https://www.browserstack.com/app-automate).
 We thank the BrowserStack team for their great products and their support! ❤️

 ### Testing locally